sseanik/python-cheatsheet-1531/README.md

 ### List Functions

-Similar to arrays in C, except their size is dynamic and you can have potentially different types. **Note**: Most of these list functions return _None_ and modify the list in place (e.g. wacky*list.reverse() returns \_None* and reverses the list directly).
+Similar to arrays in C, except their size is dynamic and you can have  different types. **Note**: Most of these list functions return _None_ and modify the list in place (e.g. wacky*list.reverse() returns *None* and reverses the list directly).

 ```python
 wacky_list = ["goose", "duck", True, 5, None, 4.2]